jtsw1990/grab-ai-safety/README.md

     - Resampling data dropped accuracy from 78% to 68% as expected
     - However, AUC score improved which suggests better results over different decision thresholds
     - Trying to avoid upsampling as it may cause some bias in results.
 Use sample weights instead
+ - Realised that there are data leakage issues in the current model with outlier conditions and aggregations.
+To restructure process to minimize this.
+     - Split data into training and testing before performing any feature extractions
+     - Choose a more robust condition for second outliers instead of using the full dataset.
+(That was dumb)